Original / Earth-Two

-In the post-Crisis universe, Wonder Woman's place in many late '40s JSA adventures was initially taken by Miss America, who then became Lyta Trevor's adoptive mother.
+In the post-Crisis universe, there was no Golden Age Wonder Woman.
+Her space in most 1940s JSA adventures was initially filled by Miss America, who was then used as Lyta Trevor's adoptive mother.
 (Infinity, Inc. #48–50)

 Hippolyta remained in the past until about 1950 and then returned to her own time, reappearing shortly after the point from which she originally left.
-(Wonder Woman v.2 #130–133) She fulfilled approximately the same role the original Wonder Woman had in the Golden Age JSA (and presumably later exploits of the All-Star Squadron).
-However, the post-Crisis Hippolyta's personality and history were so different from those of her daughter's Earth-Two counterpart that it's hard to envision Hippolyta taking Diana's place in many of Wonder Woman's Golden Age solo stories.
+(Wonder Woman v.2 #130–133) She had fulfilled approximately the same role the original Wonder Woman had in the Golden Age Justice Society (and presumably later exploits of the All-Star Squadron).
+However, the post-Crisis Hippolyta's personality and history were so different from those of the Earth-Two Diana's that it's hard to envision Hippolyta taking her place in many of Wonder Woman's Golden Age solo stories.

 After Infinite Crisis, a new multiverse was formed with 52 alternate Earths, including a new Earth-2 whose early history was similar to that of the pre-Crisis Earth-Two.
 On that world, Fury was again the daughter of Earth-2's Wonder Woman, who was apparently still alive and well.
 (Justice Society of America Annual v.3 #1) It was never established whether that world's Wonder Woman became a member of Justice Society Infinity after the two teams merged.